Techie-Zam/intune-defender-sentinel-lab/08-sentinel-lab/README.md

 # 🔍 Microsoft Sentinel Lab
+🚧 Work in Progress — Full documentation and screenshots coming soon.

 Microsoft Sentinel was connected to the Log Analytics workspace.
 Devices reporting in from Defender integration.